Learn Angular 8 Step By Step in 10 Days – Day 1

 “TypeScript is a free and open-source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 Anders Hejlsberg, the lead architect of C# and creator of Delphi and Turbo Pascal, has worked on the development of TypeScript.”

-Typescript provides much more privilege related to declarative programming like interfaces, classes, modules, static typings over the popular Javascript library and code to the developers.
+Typescript provides much more privilege related to declarative programming like interfaces, classes, modules, and static typings over the popular Javascript library and code to the developers.
 Typescript is totally based on the OOPs concept.
-Actually, Typescript is basically acted as a transpiler.
+Actually, Typescript basically acts as a transpiler.
 Although we can develop and compile the code in Typescript.
 But it is actually a transpiler.
 Since code written in Typescript has been converted into another language like Javascript after compilation.
 And then compiled Javascript-based code is run in the browser for the application.
 So, in a simple word, transpiler means it basically converts one language to another language.

 Some Basic Syntax of TypeScript

-In this section, we will demonstrate some basic syntax or annotations in Typescript in compared to the JavaScript.
+In this section, we will demonstrate some basic syntax or annotations in Typescript in compared to JavaScript.

 JavaScript TypeScript